 If the heart is not functioning well, women may be given digoxin (used to treat heart failure), and bed rest or limited activity is advised, beginning at 20 weeks of pregnancy.

 During labor, pain is treated as needed.
 If women have a severe heart disorder, doctors may inject an anesthetic into the lower back—into the space between the spine and the outer layer of tissue covering the spinal cord (epidural space).
-This procedure is called an epidural injection.
+This procedure is called an epidural injection Pain relief .
 This anesthetic blocks sensation in the lower spinal cord, reducing the stress response to pain and the urge to push.
 The purpose is to reduce the strain on the heart.
 Pushing during labor strains the heart because it makes the heart work harder.
 Because these women cannot push, the baby may have to be delivered with forceps or a vacuum extractor Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
 It is inserted... read more .

 Women are monitored closely immediately after delivery and are checked periodically by a cardiologist for several weeks afterward.